 - Senior Applications Engineer (13)

 - QA Engineer (9)

 - Product Manager (8)

 Solutions Specialist Interview (Negative Experience; Average Interview)

 I applied online and the process took 3 months - interviewed at Oracle in April 2012.

 Interview Details – Endless rounds of interviews with no defined process or timeline.
 I applied for one position and was interviewed for a different position which was not posted that the hiring manager felt suited me better.
 That would have been fine, except this "new" position did not have a requisition, description, or any clear definition at all.
 There were at least 3 long phone interviews, an in-person interview (2 hour drive), followed by another in-person interview for which I had to travel 2 x 4 hour flights and stay overnight.
 After that, they requested additional information and work samples, and were still unsure what the next steps were.
 After 3 months of this nonsense I took a job elsewhere and withdrew my application.

-I applied through college or university and the process took 1+ week - interviewed at Oracle in March 2010.
+I applied through college or university and the process took 1+ week - interviewed at Oracle in January 2010.

 Interview Details – 2 phone interviews: Hiring Manager and VP of the division

 1:1 Interview with colleague of hiring manager.